Riley-Py/UWaterloo-Work/MSE 211/Week 7/Readings/How Nokia Lost the Smartphone Battle.md

 		- If MM didn't meet the pace that TMs wanted them to, they'd be labelled as a loser
 - Nokia changed structures numerous times
 	- Made MMs fear their well-being in the organization (primary appraisal of fear) and low ability to cope with uncertainty (secondary appraisal of fear)
+### TM History of Aggression
+- Widely known in organization
+- Difficult to tell things that TMs didn't want to hear

+### MMs' Intuitive Fear Reactions